The Community values greatly the fellowship, prayer and support of our wider family and friends around the world, including…

 A section of this website is dedicated to the Companions, including a secure area which can be accessed using details supplied by the Companions Office.
 For more information, please contact the Companions’ chaplain, John CR.

-To find out more about the Society of the Resurrection, please contact George CR.
+For more information about the Society of the Resurrection, please contact its Warden, George CR.

 We welcome you to come to CR and to share in our life.
 Some come regularly to talk with a brother, others spend a day or two experiencing this very different environment.
 Individuals and groups come on retreat and pilgrimage, share in the teaching and courses we offer and join us in worship and meals.